mggg/VoteKit/README.md

 - `task lint`
 - `task typecheck`
 - `task test`
+- `task coverage`

-If you already have `uv` on your `PATH`, you can also run the underlying commands directly with `uv run`, for example `uv run pytest tests --runslow` for the full test suite.
+If you already have `uv` on your `PATH`, you can also run the underlying commands directly with `uv run`, for example `uv run pytest tests --cov=src/votekit --cov-report=term-missing` for a coverage run or `uv run pytest tests --runslow` for the full test suite.
 The repository root [`CONTRIBUTING.md`](CONTRIBUTING.md) contains the current contributor workflow, code style guidance, and pull request expectations.